retaildevcrews/helium/docs/CI-CD/Docker.md

 ## Run the Workflow

-> The GitHub action only runs on PR to master or commit to master
+> The GitHub action only runs on PR to main or commit to main

-- Merge a change into master
+- Merge a change into main
 - Navigate to the Actions tab in your GitHub repo
 - You should see results similar to below